 WASTE CHARACTERIZATION SAMPLING PROTOCOL

 The following defines the protocol for conducting a Waste characterization study (WCS) pursuant to Section 5.15 of the Agreement.
 As required by the Agreement, the applicable Waste stream will be sampled twice to ascertain the impact of any new Recycling program implemented by the WPWMA or any one or more of the Participating Agencies.
-The first of the two sampling events will occur immediately preceding implementation of the Recycling program; the second will occur approximately three (3) months after implementation of the program.
+The first of the two sampling events will occur immediately preceding implementation of the Recycling program; the second will occur within twelve (12) months after implementation of the program.

 GENERAL METHODOLOGY FOR CONDUCTING THE WCS